geodynamics/best_practices/ZenodoBestPractices.md

 zenodo.org

 CIG recommends that all developers and researchers obtain DOI's (digital object identifiers) for all of their research products.
-This includes software, observational, and model data.
+This includes software, and observational and model data.

 You may use your github account or orcid account as login.

-CIG maintains a zenodo community.
+CIG maintains a zenodo community at https://zenodo.org/communities/geodynamics.
 Search for: "Computational Infrastructure for Geodynamics" or simply on the word "geodynamics"

 ## Executive Summary